Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Monsieur Durand dies committing suicide at last.
+Monsieur Durand dies by committing suicide at last.
 He drinks poison to help his daughters with the amount of compensation from the insurance policy.

 REFERENCE TO THE CONTEXT